nodejs/node/CPP_STYLE_GUIDE.md

  private:
   std::string foo_string_;
   // Pointer instead of reference.
-If this objects 'owns' the other object,
+If this object 'owns' the other object,
-  // this should be be a `std::unique_ptr<OtherClass>`; a
+  // this should be a `std::unique_ptr<OtherClass>`; a
   // `std::shared_ptr<OtherClass>` can also be a better choice.
   OtherClass* pointer_to_other_;
 };